umrover/mrover.org/README.md

 If you are on Mac or Linux, simply follow this installation [guide](https://jekyllrb.com/docs/installation/).

-If you are on Windows, follow the following [guide](https://jekyllrb.com/docs/windows/).
+If you are on Windows, use this installation [guide](https://jekyllrb.com/docs/windows/).
 - If you use the Ruby Installer for Windows, you will have to run the production build command from Git Bash or a similar program
 - If you install Jekyll using the Windows Subsystem for Linux, you will have to run the bash command from Powershell to enter a bash prompt and run jekyll commands.